BASIC BOOK INFORMATION

 March 2009

-Carlsbad, CA.
+Carlsbad, CA

-In her new novel, FourEver Friends, Erica Miner takes the reader back to the days when JFK gave hope to a new generation at a time when the Internet didn’t exist, when telephones were just changing from rotary dial to touch-tone, when the Jet Age was giving way to the Space Age, when cars guzzled gas, had tailfins, and two-tone paint jobs.
-Women’s Lib was just discovering the freedom offered by the Pill, and midnight curfews were becoming a thing of the past.
-Now, the Boomers are retiring.
-They and their offspring are a huge audience for this first in a series novel about four teenage girls set in 1960s Detroit.
+In her YA novel, FourEver Friends, Erica Miner takes the reader back to the days when JFK gave hope to a new generation at a time when the Internet didn’t exist, when telephones were just changing from rotary dial to touch-tone, when the Jet Age was giving way to the Space Age, when cars guzzled gas, had tailfins, and two-tone paint jobs.
+Women’s Lib was a far off concept from the future, but women were just discovering the freedom offered by the Pill, and midnight curfews were becoming a thing of the past.
+Now, the Boomers are retiring at breakneck pace.
+They and their offspring are a huge audience for this first-in-a-series novel about four teenage girls coming of age in 1960s Detroit.
+The challenges facing adolescents of that era are very much the same as those that teens face today.

-The challenges facing adolescents of that era are very much the same those teens face today.
 The friendship of the girls portrayed in links them not only by their keen devotion to each other but also by their shared passion for classical music.
 Their inner city Detroit high school is a cultural melting pot where students are judged by their intellect and talents, not by the color of their skin or religious background.
 Two forces compel the girls: their intense drive for perfection in performing music and the constant pull of hormonal angst.

 “The characters and the story reach into your heart and nestle there, staying with you long after you turn the final page.”